amusecode/amuse/doc/tutorial/c_code_old.rst

 code and finally build an object oriented interface on top of the legacy interface.

-The legacy code will be a very simple and naive implementation of an N-body integrator.
+The legacy code will be a very simple and naive implementation to find 3 nearest neighbors of a particle.

 The legacy code interface supports methods that transfer values to and from the code.
 The values do not have any units and no error